kstenerud/streamux/streamux-specification.md

 Upon receiving a cancel request, the receiving peer must immediately clear all response message chunks with the specified ID from its send queue, abort any in-progress operations the original request with that ID triggered, and send a cancel response at the highest priority.

-Once a cancel request has been issued, the ID of the canceled request is locked.
-A locked request ID cannot be used in request messages, and all response chunks to that request ID must be discarded.
-Once a cancel response is received for that ID, it is returned to the ID pool and may be used again.
-Because of this, ALL CANCEL REQUESTS MUST BE RESPONDED TO, regardless of their legitimacy.
+When a cancel request is issued, the ID of the canceled request remains locked ["in-flight"](#message-flight) until a cancel response is received for that ID.
+All response chunks to that request ID must be discarded until a cancel response is received.

+Because the request ID remains locked until a response is received, ALL CANCEL REQUESTS MUST BE RESPONDED TO, regardless of their legitimacy.
+If a peer believes the other is misbehaving, it can send an [alert message](#alert-message) AFTER responding to the cancel request.

 #### Example: